Asheville, Blue Ridge Parkway, and Biltmore House and Gardens

 Bent Creek Lodge, Arden, NC

-We started our trip from Nashville at 8:37 am and took Interstate 40 eastward to Asheville, North Carolina.
-Along the way, we took a break at our usual stopping place, the Caney Fork Rest Area, to re-charge our batteries, loosen our legs and lighten our loads.
-Then, we headed to Cookeville and stopped at McAllister’s Deli, where we had a Reuben Sandwich - it was amazing!
-After a satisfying lunch, we hit the road again and arrived in Knoxville where we stopped for gas before continuing our journey.
+The trip started from Nashville early in the morning, taking Interstate 40 eastward to Asheville, North Carolina.
+Along the way, a break at my usual stopping place, the Caney Fork Rest Area, helped re-charge the batteries, loosen the legs, and lighten the load.
+Then it was on to Cookeville for lunch at a restaurant.
+After a satisfying meal, the road called again, with a stop in Knoxville for gas before continuing the journey.

 The drive from Knoxville to Asheville down Interstate 40 is absolutely breathtaking as you meander through the mountains.
-On the way, we stopped at the North Carolina Welcome Center to stretch our legs again.
-My car was relieved for the rest, as it had many more miles and elevation to go before we reached our final destination - the Bent Creek Lodge.
+On the way, a stop at the North Carolina Welcome Center offered another chance to stretch the legs.
+My car was relieved for the rest, as it had many more miles and elevation to go before reaching the final destination - the Bent Creek Lodge.

 Day Two - 17 September - Blue Ridge Parkway to the Craggy Gardens and onwards to Mount Mitchell

-We had an amazing breakfast prepared by the staff at the Inn before starting our journey on the Blue Ridge Parkway.
-At first, we went in the wrong direction, but after realizing that Apple Maps was correct, we turned around and headed towards Mount Mitchell, the highest peak east of the Mississippi River.
-During the drive, we stopped at many overlooks to take photos of the breathtaking mountains and valleys below.
+An amazing breakfast prepared by the staff at the Inn fueled the start of the journey on the Blue Ridge Parkway.
+At first, a wrong turn led away from the destination, but after realizing that Apple Maps was correct, it was time to turn around and head towards Mount Mitchell, the highest peak east of the Mississippi River.
+During the drive, many overlooks called for stops to take photos of the breathtaking mountains and valleys below.

-On our way to Mount Mitchell, we passed through Craggy Gardens and finally reached the summit.
-The view from the top was stunning, giving us a 360-degree panoramic view.
-We took obligatory selfies and other pictures of the surrounding mountains and trees.
-The clouds were rolling in and out, and we were lucky enough to experience them kissing the summit.
-After a while, we started making our way back down.
+On the way to Mount Mitchell, the route passed through Craggy Gardens before finally reaching the summit.
+The view from the top was stunning, offering a 360-degree panoramic view.
+Obligatory selfies and other pictures of the surrounding mountains and trees were a must.
+The clouds were rolling in and out, and I was lucky enough to experience them kissing the summit.
+After a while, it was time to head back down.
 The descent seemed much shorter than the climb up.
-Before leaving, we stopped at the visitor center and gift shop, where we each bought an obligatory mug and sticker.
-I even used the highest port-a-potty to empty my bladder!
+Before leaving, a stop at the visitor center and gift shop resulted in an obligatory mug and sticker purchase.
+I even used the highest port-a-potty!

 The cloud-kissed summit of Mount Mitchell, NC

-As we made our way back to Asheville on the Blue Ridge Parkway, we stopped at the visitor center in Craggy Gardens and made another obligatory purchase of a mug.
-We decided not to go on any hiking trails since it had rained recently, making the rocks slippery.
-Upon our return to the lodge, we relaxed briefly before heading out for a late lunch/early dinner.
+On the way back to Asheville on the Blue Ridge Parkway, a stop at the visitor center in Craggy Gardens led to another obligatory mug purchase.
+The hiking trails were skipped since it had rained recently, making the rocks slippery.
+Upon returning to the lodge, a brief rest preceded heading out for a late lunch/early dinner.

 Day Three - 18 September - The Biltmore House

-On the third day, we had reservations to tour the Biltmore House at 10:30 am.
-We drove there, but made a wrong turn.
-Eventually, we found our way back to the entrance and parked our car.
-As we walked to the house, we were awestruck by the iconic stairway at the end of the lawn in front of the house.
-We took an obligatory selfie and more pictures of the house from the viewpoint.
+On the third day, reservations for a tour of the Biltmore House awaited.
+Walking to the house, the iconic stairway at the end of the lawn in front of the house was awe-inspiring.
+An obligatory selfie and more pictures of the house from the viewpoint were a must.

-Since we were early for our appointment, we explored the koi ponds at the side of the house between the lawn and the azalea gardens.
-Closer to our appointment time, we headed back to the entrance for the house tour.
-We entered the house and instantly were amazed by the grandeur of what George Vanderbilt had built.
-We spent about an hour and twenty minutes touring the house, with ample time to take photos of each room.
+Since the appointment was still a ways off, exploring the koi ponds at the side of the house between the lawn and the azalea gardens filled the time.
+Closer to the appointment time, it was back to the entrance for the house tour.
+Entering the house, the grandeur of what George Vanderbilt had built was instantly amazing.
+About an hour and twenty minutes were spent touring the house, with ample time to take photos of each room.

-After touring the house, we went to the old Carriage House, where we found some cafes, an ice cream shop, and gift shops.
-I had a milkshake, and my friend had their fourth cup of coffee for the day.
-They sold the usual overpriced items, but I ended up buying a book about the Biltmore House and Gardens, along with yet another sticker and a refrigerator magnet.
-After a brief break for our legs, we headed over to the Azalea Gardens and Conservatory.
+After touring the house, the old Carriage House beckoned, where some cafes, an ice cream shop, and gift shops awaited.
+A milkshake hit the spot.
+The gift shops sold the usual overpriced items, but I ended up buying a book about the Biltmore House and Gardens, along with yet another sticker and a refrigerator magnet.
+After a brief break for the legs, it was over to the Azalea Gardens and Conservatory.

-The Azalea Gardens were amazing and the Conservatory blew our minds away with all the plants and flowers inside.
-At the time we visited, they had a model train snaking its way through the conservatory, which was an experience in and of itself.
+The Azalea Gardens were amazing and the Conservatory was mind-blowing with all the plants and flowers inside.
+At the time of the visit, a model train was snaking its way through the conservatory, which was an experience in and of itself.

 The Fireplace in the Grand Dining Room at the Biltmore

-After enjoying a lovely weekend in Asheville driving along the Blue Ridge Parkway and visiting the Biltmore House, we headed back to Nashville.
-We retraced our route along Interstate 40 and stopped at the Tennessee Welcome Center after crossing from North Carolina into Tennessee.
-Next, we stopped at the Crossville rest area before continuing on to Cookeville.
-Here, we made a pit stop to refuel our car before driving through wind and rain back to rainy Nashville.
+After enjoying a lovely weekend in Asheville driving along the Blue Ridge Parkway and visiting the Biltmore House, it was time to head back to Nashville.
+The route retraced along Interstate 40 with a stop at the Tennessee Welcome Center after crossing from North Carolina into Tennessee.
+Next came the Crossville rest area before continuing on to Cookeville for a pit stop to refuel the car before driving through wind and rain back to rainy Nashville.
 I was grateful for the rain on the way back instead of on the way there.
 This marked the end of an unforgettable trip complete with a beautiful drive there and back.

 Using points from my Capital One Venture card, I managed to offset some travel-related expenses, which significantly reduced the overall cost of the trip.